One of four millennials doesn’t think investing is a good idea.

 Over the last 90 years, the returns of the S&P 500 was 10%.
 This is one example but the same is with other stock markets.
 How much your savings accounts pay you?
 Let’s say it is a high-saving one so you may have 1,5% per year.

 Assume you have $50.000.
 If you put that amount on the savings account after 30 years you will have, without correcting for inflation, almost $80.000.
 This means your savings account could generate only $1.000 per year.
 But what would be your income if you invest your $50.000 in the stock market?
-After 30 years of investing with nice portfolio, you could have almost one million dollars.
+After 30 years of investing in a nice portfolio, you could have almost one million dollars.

 Can you notice the difference?
 Millennials’ fears to invest come from lack of knowledge about finances.